 Don't see a resource on the list that you would find helpful?
 Email szamora24@csudh.edu to request an educational flyer, video, or announcement.

-• Pop-Up Thrift Initiative – In collaboration with the Basic Needs Initiative, the Office of Sustainability will periodically provide collection receptacles and host thrift drives for specific secondhand items in good condition (such as coats, professional attire, etc.) that go to helping our CSUDH students meet their basic needs.
-Currently, the Office of Sustainability hosts a pop up thrift distribution at the first Farmers Market of the semester, and collects items for donation at the last Farmers Market of the semester.
+- Pop-Up Thrift Initiative – In collaboration with the Basic Needs Initiative, the Office of Sustainability will periodically provide collection receptacles and host thrift drives for specific secondhand items in good condition (such as coats, professional attire, etc.) that go to helping our CSUDH students meet their basic needs.
+Currently, the Office of Sustainability hosts a pop up thrift distribution at the first Farmers Market on the first Tuesdays of each month during the active semester, and collects items for donation.
 View our Pop Up Thrift Initiative Report for more information on this Presidential Challenge project and its outcomes.